jsitla/SHELFZE/PHASE-2-IMPROVEMENTS-COMPLETE.md

       } else {
         Alert.alert(
           'Terms of Service',
-          'Please visit our website to view the Terms of Service, or contact support@shelfze.app', [{ text: 'OK' }]
+          'Please visit our website to view the Terms of Service, or contact support@shelfze.com', [{ text: 'OK' }]
         );
       }